 Spend time in the Millennium Garden on the Plymouth Community Center grounds.
 This beautiful outdoor space is often booked for weddings and private parties.
 When it’s open to the public, it’s a great place to take a walk.

-See Related: Best Things to do in Forest Lake, Minnesota
+See Related: Things to Do in Forest Lake, Minnesota

 10. Hilde Performance Center